 The security climate in some parts of Ethiopia is complex, with some highly unsafe regions.
-It is advised to reconsider travel to Ethiopia due to armed conflict, communications disruptions, civil unrest, crime, and terrorism.
+It is advised to reconsider travel to Ethiopia due to armed conflict, communications disruptions, civil unrest, crime, terrorism, extreme risk and uncertainty.

-The military conflict in Tigray has subsided after the Ethiopian Government and Tigray People's Liberation Front signed a peace agreement.
-The peace remains fragile, and travelers are advised to avoid the area.
+The military conflict in Tigray has subsided after the Ethiopian Government and Tigray People's Liberation

+Front signed a peace agreement.
+The peace remains fragile, travelers are advised to avoid the area.